Transmembrane protein

-A transmembrane protein (TP) is a type of integral membrane protein that spans the entirety of the cell membrane.
+A transmembrane protein is a type of integral membrane protein that spans the entirety of the cell membrane.
 Many transmembrane proteins function as gateways to permit the transport of specific substances across the membrane.
 They frequently undergo significant conformational changes to move a substance through the membrane.
 They are usually highly hydrophobic and aggregate and precipitate in water.
 They require detergents or nonpolar solvents for extraction, although some of them (beta-barrels) can be also extracted using denaturing agents.

 The peptide sequence that spans the membrane, or the transmembrane segment, is largely hydrophobic and can be visualized using the hydropathy plot.
-Depending on the number of transmembrane segments, transmembrane proteins can be classified as single-span (or bitopic) or multi-span (polytopic).
+Depending on the number of transmembrane segments, transmembrane proteins can be classified as single-pass membrane proteins, or as multipass membrane proteins.
 Some other integral membrane proteins are called monotopic, meaning that they are also permanently attached to the membrane, but do not pass through it.

 Types

 Classification by structure

 There are two basic types of transmembrane proteins: alpha-helical and beta barrels.
 Alpha-helical proteins are present in the inner membranes of bacterial cells or the plasma membrane of eukaryotic cells, and sometimes in the bacterial outer membrane.
 This is the major category of transmembrane proteins.
 In humans, 27% of all proteins have been estimated to be alpha-helical membrane proteins.

 Beta-barrel proteins are so far found only in outer membranes of gram-negative bacteria, cell walls of gram-positive bacteria, outer membranes of mitochondria and chloroplasts, or can be secreted as pore-forming toxins.
 All beta-barrel transmembrane proteins have simplest up-and-down topology, which may reflect their common evolutionary origin and similar folding mechanism.

 In addition to the protein domains, there are unusual transmembrane elements formed by peptides.
 A typical example is gramicidin A, a peptide that forms a dimeric transmembrane β-helix.
 This peptide is secreted by gram-positive bacteria as an antibiotic.
 A transmembrane polyproline-II helix has not been reported in natural proteins.
 Nonetheless, this structure was experimentally observed in specifically designed artificial peptides.